Scrambling and Entangling Spinning Particles: Scrambling spinning particles via gravitational interactions

 Altogether, this gives a large-$s$ behaviour of

-We note that the result almost completely depends on the magnitude of $s/(b \sqrt{m_a m_b})$ which is raised to a power of $8s$.
+We note that the result almost completely depends on the magnitude of $\sigma:= s/(|b| \sqrt{m_a m_b})$ which is raised to a power of $8s$.
 If it is larger than 1, $S^{(2)}_{AC}$ would grow rapidly with spins, and if it is less than 1, it would be suppressed exponentially by the spin.
 This suggests an interesting competition between the number of degrees of freedom available for scrambling and the strength of the gravitational interaction weakening with increasing separation.
-When gravity is sufficiently suppressed, larger spins make the system more classical and scrambling is further suppressed by spin.
+When gravity is sufficiently suppressed, larger spins scrambling is further suppressed by spin.
 This confirms with folklore that systems with large quantum numbers should resemble classical ones.
-On the other hand, when there are sufficiently large number of degrees of freedom supplied by the spin degrees of freedom, it can actually exhibit {\it more quantum behaviour}.
+Recall that in many quantum mechanical systems when quantum numbers get large they begin to appear continuous again, and that their variance is also suppressed, thus resembling classical systems.
+On the other hand, when there are sufficiently large number of degrees of freedom supplied by the spin degrees of freedom such that $\sigma >1$, it can actually exhibit more scrambling, and thus {\it more quantum behaviour}, defying folklore.
+The issue is that entanglement entropy is restricted by the dimension of the Hilbert space.
+The computation suggests that there is a window that enhances scrambling, as long as there is a large Hilbert space with sufficiently strong gravitational interaction (i.e. $|b|$ does not go to infinity faster than the spin $s$) .